jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 to be found nowhere except in complete servitude unto God, the Eternal Truth.
 Whoso hath tasted of its sweetness will refuse to barter it for all the dominion of earth and heaven.
 (KA)

+... how
+many those who subsist on the coarsest bread, who take for their only seat the grass of the field, and who undergo every manner of hardship, merely to maintain their superiority in the eyes of men!
+Thus do We expose their deeds, that this may serve as a warning unto others.
+These are the ones who subject themselves to all manner of austerities before the gaze of others in the hope of perpetuating their names, whilst in reality no mention shall remain of them save in the curses and imprecations of the dwellers of earth and heaven.
+(SLH SH 86)